 Suggested Time in Sapa: 2 to 3 days

-Ready to Start Planning Your 2-Week Vietnam Backpacking Itinerary?
+Ready to Start Planning Your 10 Day Vietnam Itinerary?

 Vietnam is an amazing and diverse country.
 There is so much to see, whether you’re a history buff, a nature lover or a city slicker there will be something for you.

-I hope this 2-week Vietnam backpacking itinerary has given you some inspiration for your trip!
+I hope this itinerary has given you some inspiration for your trip!
 Let me know in the comments below if you have any questions.

 Psst…Want more Vietnam travel inspiration?
 Check out my other posts: